Definitions and Common Terms

 Risk Category

 A broad topic area that impacts whether an organization can achieve one or more of its strategic goals.
-UMB’s current risk categories are as follows:
+UMB’s current risk categories are:

 • Compliance with Laws, Regulations, and Policies